Home of Rhett & Link fans - the Mythical Beasts!

 Rhett had a pet hamster named Pokey; he also briefly had a dog named Sandy and, later, a dog named Beauty.
 Link variously had a dog named Tucker, a German Shepherd named Princess, a kitten named Patches, and a cat named Thomas.

 At the ages of 14, Rhett and Link wrote a screenplay together called Gutless Wonders.
-It is an autobiographical yet fantastical screenplay that features the adventures of Rhett, Link, and Link's dog Tucker.
+It's a semi-autobiographical and fantastical screenplay that features the adventures of Rhett, Link, and Link's dog Tucker.
 Rhett and Link read Gutless Wonders over six episodes of Good Mythical Morning in 2012; subsequently, fans turned it into both a live-action video and a musical, animated video.

 Around the age of 15 in 10th grade, or at the end of middle school going into high school, Rhett and Link made a blood oath with each other that they would stick together and create things/work on some unknown, ambitious project as adults.
 They wrote down this oath on two sheets of paper, which have not survived into the present day, and signed it with their blood that they cut from their palms.
-Link kept his copy of the blood oath until the age of 16, when he lost the wallet that contained it.
-Rhett and Link are also blood brothers.
+Link kept his copy of the blood oath until high school, at least the age of 16, when he lost the wallet that contained it.
+(Link has also provided a conflicting story wherein he kept the blood oath for 8 years before losing the wallet.)
+Rhett and Link are also blood brothers due to the fact they shook hands before signing the blood oath (but there is some uncertainty regarding whether they shook hands).

-In their junior year of high school, Rhett, Link, and several friends started a band called Wax Paper Dogz; the band evolved from country to more of a pop-punk style.
+In their junior year of high school, Rhett, Link, and several friends started a band called Wax Paper Dogz.
+Rhett's and Link's families had joined a new offshoot church with an associated local Christian cafe, and they wanted to perform on the stage there.
+The band primarily played cover songs that were suitable for Christian outreach, and its style evolved from country to pop-punk over time.
 Both Rhett and Link first served as co-lead singers, but about three months after forming the band, Rhett began learning to play guitar.
+The Wax Paper Dogz continued to perform at Christian festivals and other venues until the band broke up in Rhett and Link's sophomore year of college.

 At the age of 16, Rhett received his driver's license and his first car, a 1981 Oldsmobile Omega that was handed down to him from his older brother.
 Several weeks later, Rhett purposefully drove the car beyond its limits and "killed" it to get a new car, a 1989 Dodge Dynasty.
 Link received a 1987 Nissan pickup truck at the age of 15, before he received his license the year after Rhett at the age of 16.